yellowtree/geoip-detect/readme.txt

 == Installation ==

 * Install the plugin
-* Go to the plugin page (under Tools) and choose a data source.
+* Go to the plugin's option page and choose a data source.
-* Test it by clicking on "Lookup".
+* Test it by clicking on "Lookup" on the lookup page.

 == Frequently Asked Questions ==